nickjbrowning/cscs-docs/docs/software/uenv.md

     ```

 !!! warning "C Shell / tcsh users"
     uenv is tested extensively with bash (the default shell), and zsh.
-C shell is not tested properly, and we won't make significant changes to uenv to maintain support for C shell.
+C shell is not tested properly, and we will not make significant changes to uenv to maintain support for C shell.

     If your are one of the handful of users using `tcsh` (C shell) and you want to use uenv, we strongly recommend creating a request at the [CSCS service desk](https://jira.cscs.ch/plugins/servlet/desk) to change to either bash or zsh as your default.